 Get Involved in Solar Energy

-If you’re a landowner and you like where solar is heading, you may be interested in getting in on this renewable energy resource.
+If you’re a landowner and like where solar is heading, you may be interested in taking part in this renewable energy resource.
 That’s where NLR Solar comes in.
 We help landowners negotiate agreements with solar developers to ensure each party is paired with the right partner, ultimately resulting in profitability.

 With us as your partner, you’ll feel confident taking each step toward leasing your land for a solar project.
-To get started, please contact us today for a free evaluation.
+To get started, please contact us today for a complimentary site evaluation.